A Guide to the BC Economy and Labour Market

 Where are the jobs located?

-Three out of every four jobs in BC are located in the Lower Mainland (61%) and Vancouver Island (16%) areas.
-This is hardly surprising, as these two regions [3] also contain most of the province's population.
-About 11% work in Thompson/Okanagan–the region around Kamloops, Kelowna and Penticton.
-Cariboo (4%), Kootenay (3%), North Coast/Nechako (2%) and Northeast (2%) each employ a relatively small percentage of the province's workers.
+Eight out of 10 jobs in BC are located in the Lower Mainland (61%) and Vancouver Island (17%) areas.
+This is hardly surprising, as these two regions18 also contain most of the province’s population.
+About 11% work in Thompson/Okanagan—the region around Kamloops, Kelowna and Penticton.
+Cariboo (4%), Kootenay (3%), North Coast & Nechako (2%) and Northeast (2%) each employ a relatively small percentage of the province’s workers.

 Most of the jobs are in the Lower Mainland and Vancouver Island areas, reflecting the geographic distribution of BC's population